estasz/USDJPY-Quant-Trader/README.md

    <a href="mailto:erik.staszewski@gmail.com"><b>Email Me</b></a> | <a href="https://www.linkedin.com/in/estaszewski/"><b>My LinkedIn</b></a></b></a>
 </div>

-This project is still WIP, a lot needs to be done in terms of write up, but the rate prediction is pretty much finalized.
-Results may evolve as improvements are made.
+This project is still WIP.
+Results will evolve as improvements are made.
 Feedback is welcome.

 ## Introduction

-This project seeks to predict the exchange rate of the US dollar to Japanese Yen through $k$-means clustering.
-Once the convertibility is obtained, the model will be run through an algorithmic simulation.
+This project seeks to predict the exchange rate of the US dollar to Japanese Yen and use the obtained predicted values to run an algorithmic trading simulation.

+## Market Context

+The US dollar to Japanese yen pair today is one of the most traded currency pairs globally.

 ## Background Review

 ## Methodology

+### Data Collection

+Using the Yahoo Finance Python function, yfinance, the exchange rate between the US dollar and Japanese yen is obtained from January 1, 2015 to December 31, 2024, a 10-year period.

+### Regime Detection

+$k$-means clustering is used to detect the regimes.

+### Modeling

 ## Results